Scheduled appointments

 A patient booked but I don't see the appointment yet

-the flow.
-If they didn’t confirm, the hold expires and the slot returns to your availability.Two patients somehow booked the same slot
+don’t confirm in time, the hold expires and the slot returns to your availability.Two patients somehow booked the same slot

 Two patients somehow booked the same slot